IdaLitzelTU/csfep-3s-framework/README.md

     ]
     ```
 3. **model_parameters** - dictionary of the parameter values
-4. **run** function - function that runs the model with given data and returns results in JSON format
+4. **run** - function that runs the model with given data and returns results in JSON format